symfony/symfony-docs/templating.rst

     {# ... #}

 In the child template, you simply override the ``stylesheets`` block and put your new stylesheet tag inside of that block.
-Of course, since you want to add to the parent block's content (and not actually *replace* it), you should use the ``parent()`` Twig function to include everything from the ``stylesheets`` block of the base template.
+Since you want to add to the parent block's content (and not actually *replace* it), you should use the ``parent()`` Twig function to include everything from the ``stylesheets`` block of the base template.